tylerhaugen-stanley/automatic-media-classifier/README.md

 ## Synopsis

 Automatic Media Classifier will classify and sort TV shows and Movies automatically.
 After classifying and sorting a Movie or TV show, Automatic Media Classifier can send users a XMPP message indicating that their media is ready to watch.
+I personally use Plex

-### Prerequisities/Installation
+## Prerequisities/Installation

 What things you need to install the software and how to install them
 - Python 2.7